Jareechang/DS-ALGO/README.md

 # DS & ALGO

-implementations of data structures and algorithms in C.
+Creating a lib of Data structure of Algorithms to be used in C.